vansh1999/Salesforce-landing-page/README.md

 # login_page
-this is beautiful html login form. designed using css
+this is html login form. designed using css

 html and css login form